mtvbrianking/laravel-mtn-momo/readme.md

 ### Bootstrapping

 Now you need to run the `mtn-momo:init` command.
-This command will create the necessary setting in you're `.env` file as you walkthrough is steps.
-These settings are need for authentication and communication with the MTN MOMO API.
+This command will create the necessary settings in you're `.env` file as you walkthrough the steps.
+These settings are needed for authentication and communication with the MTN MOMO API.

 ```
 php artisan mtn-momo:init